streanger/abuseipdb-wrapper/README.rst

 - python wrapper for abuseipdb API -> https://docs.abuseipdb.com/#introduction

-- one way API - only gets info about IP address abuse
+- allows you to get info about specified IP address(es) abuse

-- particulary info - data section from API response is parsed and extended with abuseipdb related url

 - aimed to local db usage, quick query and response